Information for Students Entering Fall 2024

 How do Social Welfare graduate students pay for school?

 Educational financing needs are diverse and will vary according to individual circumstance.
-In addition to a personal contribution to pay for graduate school, most graduate students receive some form of financial assistance through a combination of resources listed on our Fees and Financial Aid departmental website.
+In addition to a personal contribution to pay for graduate school, most graduate students receive some form of financial assistance through a combination of resources listed on our departmental financial aid page.
 At Berkeley, 90% of all graduate students receive some form of financial support (including loans).

 I didn’t receive a department or stipend award with my admission offer.
 How do I apply for financial support from the department?